 The pursuit of the Arts at Brighton College is considered as an activity worthy of great dedication in its own right, but also as a vitally important vehicle to nurture the creativity, passion and individuality of each child at the school.
 Artistic endeavour encourages our pupil body to be curious, courageous and original and in doing so enlivens and complements the academic life of the school in a very special way.

 Contact Miss K Smith 01273 704200 ext 341

-Brighton Consort presents five or six concerts a year in Brighton and the surrounding area.
-In addition we help to further knowledge of renaissance and early baroque music by running occasional workshops, which are led by some of the U.K.’s greatest experts on the repertoire.
-Our Musical Director is James Dixon.
+Brighton Consort presents up to six concerts a year in Brighton and the surrounding area.
+In addition we help to further knowledge of renaissance and early baroque music by running occasional workshops, which are led by well known experts on the repertoire.
+Our Musical Director is Greg Skidmore.

 Contact Mike Clemens 01273 833746